 Users and roles

 Sill dashboard users are humans who sign in to manage an Account.
 Each user belongs to exactly one Account, holds one of four roles — owner, admin, reviewer, viewer — and moves through a lifecycle of invited, active, suspended, deactivated.
-Authentication is magic-link only: Sill stores no passwords, and SSO is on the roadmap (Phase 4), not available today.
+Authentication is magic-link only: Sill stores no passwords, and SSO is on the roadmap, not available today.

 Account and user model

 Section titled “Account and user model”An Account is the top-level merchant org.
-A User is a human seat inside that Account.
+A User is a person on your team who signs in to that Account.
+Each user has:

 Sign-in and first user